Text Clustering as Classification with LLMs: Results

 \subsection{Granularity Analysis}

-To assess the granularity of the output clusters, we compare the final cluster number generated by our method with those produced by ClusterLLM.
-Table \ref{tab:granularity} in Appendix \ref{appendix:Label Merging Analysis} shows that our method outputs cluster counts that are closer to the true number of clusters, indicated by a smaller absolute difference.
-This closer alignment with the actual cluster distribution highlights our method's ability in more accurately capturing the underlying structure of the data through merging labels that have similar semantic meanings.
+To assess the granularity of the output clusters, we compare the final cluster number generated by our framework with those produced by ClusterLLM.

+We first compare our framework's cluster granularity with those produced by ClusterLLM to justify the effectiveness of label merging task in our framework.
+The smaller absolute difference in Table \ref{tab:granularity} demonstrates that our framework yields cluster counts that are more closely aligned with the true number of clusters.
+This improved alignment with the real cluster distribution underscores the effectiveness of our framework in better capturing the underlying data structure by merging labels with similar semantic meanings.
+As a result, this enhances cluster coherence and validity.

+To demonstrate how our proposed framework handle ambiguous or overlapping categories during clustering process, we also conduct an comparative analysis on granularity before and after the merging task.
+Figure \ref{fig:merging} shows that merging similar labels helps the model aggregate labels with same meanings, resulting in a cluster number closer to the the ground truth clusters.
+This merging method is especially effective when the number of labels is larger.
+For example, it aggregates 21 similar labels in the ArxivS2S dataset.
+Since the number of clusters can heavily impact the final clustering result, this method of improving the granularity is necessary.

+This closer alignment with the actual cluster distribution highlights our framework's ability in more accurately capturing the underlying structure of the data through merging labels that have similar semantic meanings.
 Consequently, this leads to improved cluster coherence and validity.
 The ablation test regarding label merging task in Figure \ref{fig:merging} supports this conclusion.
 It compares the cluster granularity before and after the merging task and shows that performing label merging task can help the model aggregate similar labels and output a cluster number that is closer to the ground truth.